ChickinSupp/pet-perfect/README.md

 **APIs to be Used**

-Google Maps API, Geolocation API
+Google Maps API, Geolocation API & PetFinder API

 **Rough Breakdown of Tasks**